alvifa/SmartContract-company-registration/README.md

 6. Once there, do right click, select "Git Bash Here".
 A new console window will be displayed.
 Or you can open the folder using any desired terminal.

 7. If folder "node_modules" is not in the path location run command: "npm install".
-I other case continue to step 8.
+In other case continue to step 8.

 9. Run the command "code .", this will open Visual Studio Code.